-Gardens by the Bay comprises two distinct waterfront gardens: Bay South and Bay East.
+Gardens by the Bay comprises three distinct waterfront gardens: Bay South, Bay Central, and Bay East.
 Bay South is the largest of the gardens and where you’ll the find award-winning cooled conservatories and iconic Supertrees.

 Bay East Garden is less about wow-factor and intricately landscaped areas and more about providing a vast waterfront green space for locals and visitors to enjoy at their leisure.
 Bay East offers stunning views of Singapore’s beautiful skyline as well as a serene spot to picnic or relax with a quiet walk.

 Bay Central is being developed as a garden that links Bay East and Bay South, including a promenade with impressive city views.

 Gardens by the Bay is also home to Dragonfly and Kingfisher Lakes, both part of the Gardens’ lake system and an extension of the Marina Reservoir.